medr1d/CLASS-XII/README.md

 - Online Python code editor and compiler
 - Instant code execution in the browser
 - Simple and responsive web interface

+### Resources used
+- PostgreqSQL with Vercel Deployment
+- Pyodide assembly for Python Compiler Creation